SEARCH My Blog (Opens in new tab)

 No, they don’t help you lose weight, but they do build bone and muscle strength

-People always seem puzzled by vibration machines, at least that's what I've noticed at my local gym.
-They fiddle with the settings -- looking a little perplexed -- and then push the Start and either leap off with fright or stand and enjoy the experience.
+People always seem puzzled by vibration plate machines, at least that's what I've noticed at my local gym.
+They fiddle with the settings -- looking a little perplexed -- and then push the Start and either leap off with fright at the whole-body vibration sensation, or they stand and enjoy the experience.

 A fad has developed around vibration machines for weight loss.
 This report reviewed the research and found no convincing evidence for this claim.